antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/08-Device-Management/Device-Management.md

 In this chapter, I explored the Device Management capabilities available within Microsoft Intune for an Android Enterprise Personally-Owned Work Profile device.

-I reviewed the Device Overview page, examined the hardware inventory collected by Microsoft Intune, inspected the device properties and verified that the Configuration Profile created in the previous chapter had been assigned successfully.
+I reviewed the managed device inventory, examined the Device Overview page, inspected the hardware inventory collected by Microsoft Intune and verified the administrative properties associated with the enrolled device.

-I also performed a manual synchronisation between the managed device and Microsoft Intune, observing how Android Enterprise Personally-Owned Work Profile devices report synchronisation differently from Windows devices.
+I also confirmed that the Configuration Profile created in the previous chapter had been successfully assigned to the Android Test Users Security Group, providing assurance that policy deployment had been configured correctly.

-This exercise demonstrated the day-to-day administrative tasks performed by Endpoint Administrators when managing Android Enterprise devices and reinforced the importance of monitoring device health, verifying policy deployment and understanding the operational lifecycle of managed endpoints.
+This exercise demonstrated the day-to-day management activities performed by Microsoft Intune administrators and reinforced the importance of monitoring enrolled devices, validating policy assignments and understanding the operational lifecycle of Android Enterprise endpoints within a modern cloud-managed environment.